 Children aren't the only victims.
-According to the Iowa Department of Public Health, at least five adults within the last five years have died or were injured when they were an extra rider.
+According to the Iowa Department of Public Health, adults in Iowa have died or were injured when they were an extra rider.

-The sad part is that these accidents can be prevented.
+The sad part is that these fatalities can be prevented.
 This publication discusses serious risks for extra riders and suggests how to eliminate those risks.